-If you choose to study Modern History, you will usually take it alongside three other A levels.
+If you choose to study Modern History, you will usually take it alongside two other A levels.
 Subjects which complement Modern History include: English Literature, Government & Politics, Geography, Film or Media Studies, Modern Languages, Sociology, Psychology and English Language.

 HOW WILL I BE ASSESSED?